Guide to Basic Sewing Stitches

 Hand Stitches

-Before the Singer, the Bernina, and the many other sewing machines on the market became everyday commodities in the home and in the factory, garments were made solely by hand.
+Before sewing machines became everyday commodities in the home and factory, garments were made solely by hand.
 This included every step of the sewing process (hemming an edge, joining two separate pieces of cloth, finishing a seam, etc.).
 Many garments today are still sewn by hand utilizing the following basic stitches.

 Running Stitch

-The running stitch is the most basic and most commonly used stitch, in which the needle and thread simply pass over and under two pieces of fabric.
-It’s exactly the same as a basting stitch, except it is sewn more tightly to create a secure and permanent bind.
-The technique can be identified by the spaces left between each stitch on both sides of the fabric, creating a dashed line of thread.
+The running stitch is the most basic and commonly used, in which the needle and thread simply pass over and under two pieces of fabric.
+It’s the same as a basting stitch, except it is sewn more tightly to create a secure and permanent bind.
+The technique can be identified by the spaces left between each stitch on both sides of the fabric, creating a dashed thread line.

 running stitch